 It is of the utmost importance to us to identify your beliefs and desires and create a situation that would be ideal for you during your surrogacy process.
 Once we have an intended parent or couple that we believe is a strong match, we will review their profile information with you in depth.
 If you are interested in becoming a surrogate for the selected intended parents, we will ask that you and the couple/individual communicate prior to meeting in-person.
 This in-person meeting will include your spouse or partner, the intended parent or couple and a case manager of West Coast Surrogacy.
 If all parties agree to work together, the surrogate mother process continues and psychological and medical evaluations are scheduled.

-Once you have been matched with intended parents, you and your husband/partner will meet with a licensed mental health professionals for a comprehensive interview.
-You will also undergo psychological testing during the surrogate mother process as advised by the American Society for Reproductive Medicine.
-You will see our counselor for monthly support group meetings throughout your pregnancy, as well as receive phone and email support as needed, continuing until 2 months post-partum.
-You will have unlimited access to our on-line support group of surrogate mothers from the time you join our program.
+Once your records have been reviewed by a Maternal-Fetal Medicine specialist, you and your husband/partner will start the prescreening process.
+You will meet with a licensed mental health professional for a comprehensive interview.
+You and your husband/partner will also undergo a psychological evaluation as advised by the American Society for Reproductive Medicine.
+WCS will conduct a background check for all parties over the age of 18 that reside in your home.
+A home visit will be completed by a licensed social worker and a health insurance review, if applicable.
+Once matched and medically cleared, you will speak with a counselor for monthly support as well as receive email support as needed, continuing until 2 months post-partum.
+You will have unlimited access to our online support group of surrogate mothers from the time you are matched.
 All fees associated with the psychological screening and support are paid by the intended parents.

 Your medical records will be reviewed by an IVF physician.
 Once your records are reviewed and approved, you will meet with the IVF physician of the intended parents for a consultation and medical evaluation.
 You will undergo infectious disease screening, in addition to an ultrasound and vaginal cultures.
 Your spouse/partner MUST be screened for infectious diseases as well.
 The medical evaluation is essential for the surrogate mother process to ensure a healthy pregnancy for you and the baby.
 All expenses related to the medical evaluation are paid for by the intended parents.
 A representative from West Coast Surrogacy will attend your medical screening appointments with you.